 - Date Services Performed: The completion date of each task should be shown alongside each service line item

-- Time Breakdown: The number of hours worked for each service will be listed next to the corresponding service description; typically shown in 6-minute increments (0.1 hours)
+- Time Breakdown: List the number of hours worked for each service next to the corresponding service description; typically shown in 6-minute increments (0.1 hours)

 - Hourly Rate: Your hourly billing rate for the services you provided must be displayed next to each service line item